 As ever not all customers are satisfied and searching for cons and a Pioneer AVIC-5200NEX DVD CD Navigation Receiver w/ 6.2″ Touchscreen device is not an exemption.

-All in all, I like this device and price in Amazon is very attractive comparing with other resellers even Pioneer has listed higher price at the moment of writing.
+All in all, I like this device and price in Amazon is very attractive compared with other resellers even Pioneer has listed higher price at the moment of writing.

 Unfortunately for my Volvo XC70 and this unit does not fit and no real alternative for CarPlay solution.
 Need to think about a new car.